emp3ror/mjt.com.np/content/posts/tech/email-grandpa-of-messaging.md

 }
 ```

-it didnt work either as expected so, make final solution was to give fixed width div and make it `display: inline-block` like
+it didnt work as expected so, final solution was to give fixed width div and make it `display: inline-block` like:
 ```
 <div styles:"width:800px">
     <div styles:"max-width:250px; width:100%; display:inline-block;">